richtastic/ff/src/3DR/wiki/app.md

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

-TESTING AGAIN
+PAIRS: error goes up each iteration
+GROUPS: F error are very high after deriving from R
+		- should these be independent ?
+		- should these have a FWD/BACK component (iterate)?
+		- should F be involved in the minimizing R-error (+F-error) calculations?
+	- need to do full BA

 => WAYS TO SPREAD THE ERROR IN A BUNDLE AGJUST OF JUST CAMERAS:
+	PAIRWISE:
 		A)
 			1) find optimal relative location of each neighbor view & just use as is
 			2) find optimal relative location from moving i) view A and ii) view B -> combine to get an average relative location
 					-> further optimize again starting at the average point [using either A-B or B-A]
 		B) USE RELATIVE ORIENTATIONS & ERRORS TO FIND SIMULTANEOUS BEST CASE
 		C) CONVERT FROM RELATIVE TO ABSOLUTE

-	?)
+	SIMULTANEOUS:
 		OPTIMIZE ALL LOCATION SIMULTANEOUSLY WITH MINIMIZATION LIST

 - maybe only used best points w/ best:  corner score  &  match score  & F score

 -

-- pre-remove duplicate points in match pair file (loose 47560/36705)

 ----> go thru view uploading again with medium dense images
 - make sure affine state is saved / loaded